glushenkovIG/DIHT_OOP/README.md

 # DIHT_OOP
-My soluions of some algorithms.
+My solutions of some algorithms.